devopscenter/dcDemoBlog-web/README.md

     - cd $HOME/some/place

-        (NOTE: this is up to you where you want to put the demo code, but for this document it will be in the users home directory)
+        (NOTE: this is up to you where you want to put the demo code, but for this document it will be in the users home directory.
+So: cd ~)

     - mkdir dcDemo
     - cd dcDemo